Feds hit brakes — again — on copper mining near Boundary Waters

 "I have asked the Forest Service to work with the Bureau of Land Management to complete a careful environmental analysis and engage the public on whether future mining should be authorized on any federal land adjacent to this spectacular and unique wilderness resource," Vilsack said.

-Vilsack, Agriculture Secretary during the Obama administration, initiated the mineral withdrawal in late 2016.
-During that process the Forest Service began a major study of the environmental, cultural and economic impacts of copper mining near the Boundary Waters.
+Vilsack, agriculture secretary during the Obama administration, first initiated the mineral withdrawal in late 2016, and the Forest Service undertook a major environmental review of mining in Superior National Forest.

-The Trump Administration canceled the nearly-complete study as it green lighted the Twin Metals project, and refused to make the unfinished study public despite an onslaught of demands and court actions to do so.
-Like other organizations, the Star Tribune last year received a version consisting of 60 pages of redactions and blacked-out pages.
+The Trump administration then canceled that study as it approved the Twin Metals project.
+And the administration refused to make the unfinished study public despite an onslaught of demands and court actions to do so.
+Like other organizations, the Star Tribune received a version consisting of 60 blacked-out pages of redactions.

-Antofogasta subsidiary Twin Metals Minnesota has been developing plans for a $1.7 billion underground copper-nickel mine along Birch Lake, just outside the Boundary Waters near Ely, to open by 2030.
+Antofogasta subsidiary Twin Metals Minnesota has been developing plans for a $1.7 billion underground copper-nickel mine along Birch Lake, just outside the Boundary Waters, to open by 2030.

+It is the second of two copper-nickel mines proposed for Minnesota, which would be the state's first-ever hard rock mines.
+The other project is the PolyMet copper-nickel mine further south in Babbitt and Hoyt Lakes, which is tied up in permit disputes.

-Twin Metals and unions that stand to gain new members from the jobs created by the project decried the decision as unnecessary and shortsighted.
-The company issued a statement saying it's "deeply disappointed" and determining the best path forward.
+Twin Metals, and labor unions in line for new members from the jobs created by the project, decried the move as unnecessary and shortsighted.
+In a statement Twin Metals said it's "deeply disappointed" and determining the best path forward.

-Two unions with labor agreements to build the Twin Metals mines called the decision "counterproductive."
-The U.S. needs to lessen dependence on foreign countries for metals crucial for the energy transition away from fossil fuels, they said.
+Two unions with agreements to build the Twin Metals mine called the decision "counterproductive."
+The U.S. needs to lessen dependence on foreign countries for metals crucial to the energy transition away from fossil fuels, they said.

 "This move will send a message to the mining industry that they shouldn't bother looking at the United States to produce those metals," said Jason George, business manager of the International Union of Operating Engineers Local 49.
 "That is a massive missed opportunity for job creation, and leaves us fully dependent on unstable nations to supply the metals we need to combat climate change."